 - UHIP card

 If you need an ambulance, the Police Department or the Fire Department, call: 9-1-1 immediately.
 In a non-emergency situation and you need health advice, please call: Telehealth Ontario (1-866-797-0000) This service allows you to speak directly (and anonymously) to a Registered Nurse, 24 hours per day.

 - When an international student enrolls in a credit course in Fall or Winter terms for the first time or continuously, the UHIP enrollment is completed based on the registration information.
 In Spring and Summer terms, the UHIP enrollment is completed based on a student intake list from the program.

 - When you come back to Brock from a Leave of Absence or any other temporary cessation of study, you need to contact firstname.lastname@example.org to reinstate your UHIP coverage.

 UHIP premium rates – September 1, 2019 to August 31, 2020

 |Single Student Monthly Rate||Addition of 1 Dependant||Addition of 2 or more dependants|

 Note: These prices are in Canadian dollars and include tax.
 UHIP fees can be paid in the same method as all other payments to Brock.
 UHIP premiums can change year-to-year.
 Please visit UHIP website for updated information.

-To be eligible for UHIP, you need to be a registered Brock international student and actively study on the campus; you’re responsible for informing firstname.lastname@example.org about any of the following changes to maintain your eligibility.
+To be eligible for UHIP, you need to be a registered Brock international student and actively study; you’re responsible for informing email@example.com about any of the following changes to maintain your eligibility.
 Otherwise, SunLife has the right to decline your claims:

 - If you’re taking a Medical or Parental leave of absence